lauthieb/awesome-storybook/README.md

 ## Blog posts

 - [Storybook 5.0](https://medium.com/storybookjs/storybook-5-0-db1d0f9c83b8) - A features' showcase about the biggest release to date.
-- [Real-time accessibility testing with Storybook](https://medium.com/storybookjs/instant-accessibility-qa-linting-in-storybook-4a474b0f5347) - A comprehensive overview of the accessibility testing tools offered in Storybook
+- [Real-time accessibility testing with Storybook](https://medium.com/storybookjs/instant-accessibility-qa-linting-in-storybook-4a474b0f5347) - A comprehensive overview of the accessibility testing tools offered in Storybook.
 - [Using Storybook with VueJS](https://auth0.com/blog/using-storybook-with-vuejs/) - Learn how to build a component library with Vue and Storybook to create modular and reusable components.
 - [Setting up Storybook for Preact](https://www.iamdeveloper.com/blog/2018-09-02-setting-up-storybook-for-preact/) - A handy guide allowing us to add storybook easily on a Preact project.
 - [Setting up a Component Library with React and Storybook](https://auth0.com/blog/setting-up-a-component-library-with-react-and-storybook/) - Learn how to set up a component library with React and Storybook to create modular and reusable components that can be shared across projects.